rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 ---
-title: Local SEO Strategy for Small Businesses in Utah
+title: "The Complete 2025 Guide to Local Marketing for Utah Businesses"
-description: "A simple local SEO plan for Utah small businesses: what to do on your website (keywords, mobile, speed) plus Google Business Profile, reviews, and local links."
+description: "A simple local marketing plan for Utah small businesses: what to do on your website (keywords, mobile, speed) plus Google Business Profile, directory listings, and local links."
 url: "/utah-local-seo-strategy"
 ---

-# Local SEO Strategy for Small Businesses in Utah
+# Local Marketing Strategy for Small Businesses in Utah

 _Utah office: [Pleasant Grove, UT](/locations/pleasant-grove-ut) — serving businesses across the U.S._

-Local SEO helps a business show up when people search for services nearby (especially in Google Search and Google Maps).
+Local marketing helps a business show up when people search for services online.
 A good strategy has two parts:

 - **On-page SEO**: what you do on your website (your pages, titles, speed, and content).
-- **Off-page SEO**: what happens off your website (your Google Business Profile, reviews, directory listings, and links from other sites).
+- **Off-page SEO**: what happens off your website (your Google Business Profile, directory listings, and links from other sites).

 Below is a simple approach you can use for your small business in Utah.